JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/formatter.md

 ## Define a Block

-The formatting model represents the formatting structure of a file as a tree of [`Block`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/Block.java) objects, with associated indent, wrap, alignment and spacing settings.
+The formatting model represents the formatting structure of a file as a tree of [`Block`](%gh-ic%/platform/code-style-api/src/com/intellij/formatting/Block.java) objects, with associated indent, wrap, alignment, and spacing settings.
 The goal is to cover each PSI element with such a block.
 Since each block builds its children's blocks, it can generate extra blocks or skip any PSI elements.
 Define [`SimpleBlock`](%gh-sdk-samples%/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleBlock.java) based on [`AbstractBlock`](%gh-ic%/platform/code-style-impl/src/com/intellij/psi/formatter/common/AbstractBlock.java).